aitrean/OrbStorj/Documentation/Project_Outline_Henry.md

   5. (?)
 Put a lock on the currently syncing file to prevent programs from corrupting it
   6. (?)
 Do a hash check on synced file vs hash in db to make sure its not corrupted

+#Additional sync scenarios
+ 1. When syncing an 'add/move/delete/update' action, the file path may not exist in the kvstore if it was deleted or moved in a future date, we should safely ignore this case and continue to the next item to sync, this way we avoid syncing some unnecessary data
 #Todo: compression